JaafarMehrez/HaskFell/README.md

 # HaFocksell
-Implementing of the hartree-fock method using Haskell, a method for approximately solving electronic many-body systems
+Implementaion of the Hartree-Fock method using Haskell, a method for approximately solving electronic many-body systems.
+This code is still under developemnt.